claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 **Key personnel should include, at a minimum, the lead developer, and quite possibly the project manager.** The agency is buying people's time, and wants to make sure that it's getting the people who were advertised.
 Be wary of specifying too many key personnel, though --- this requires that the contractors put those people on the project if they get the contract, which can mean that they're functionally benched until the contract is awarded.

-In a truly Agile project, the project manager plays a very different role than in a waterfall project.
+In a truly agile project, the project manager plays a very different role than in a waterfall project.
 Agile teams are self-organizing, which eliminates a major role traditionally played by a project manager.
 Instead, the project manager should serve as the contractor's interface to the client, be responsible for unblocking tasks and overseeing --- but not controlling --- the work performed by the vendor team.
 In many agencies, the project manager's role is usually required to prove that the agency is not engaged in personal services.

 **Allow for a distributed team**, whenever possible.
 We advocate for remote development, rather than requiring the contractor team to be onsite at the agency's location.
 The best development resources are not in your city --- they're spread out across your state and even the country.
 (There's a [150% difference in the salary of software developers](https://www.bls.gov/oes/current/oes151132.htm#IDX701) between the most-expensive and least-expensive states in the United States.)